What is a Lis Pendens

 A lis pendens provides notice of a claim involving specific real estate to potential buyer, lender, and the general public.
 It will basically freeze an Arizona property so that it cannot be sold or refinanced.

-What is the effect of a Lis Pendens?
+What is the Effect of a Lis Pendens?

 Any future person who acquires an interest in the property after a lis pendens is recorded is bound by the ultimate results of the pending lawsuit.
 So even though the lis pendens doesn’t legally prevent a sale or loan, from a practical point it does.
 As such, prospective buyers, lenders and title insurers are very reluctant to become involved with property that could be adversely impacted by a pending suit.